Coinbase Pro Review – Overview of Fees, Listed Coins, Security

-While some of you may know Coinbase for the ability to buy Bitcoin directly by Credit Card, Coinbase Pro is the other part of the company – the exchange that was created to accommodate not only Bitcoin trading but trading in alternative currencies as well.
-The exchange operates all around the world and is owned by the Coinbase Inc, which is based in San Francisco, California.
-Coinbase Pro is aimed at traders, trading fees are much lower and margin trading is available.
+While some of you may know Coinbase for the ability to buy Bitcoin directly by Credit Card, Coinbase Pro is the other part of the company – the cryptocurrency exchange that was created to accommodate not only Bitcoin trading but trading in alternative currencies as well.
+The exchange operates all around the world and is owned by Coinbase Inc, which is based in San Francisco, California.
+Coinbase Pro is aimed at crypto traders and advanced traders, trading fees are much lower and margin trading is available.

 The platform is insured and backed by some of the largest investors in the industry, including Union Square Ventures, Andreessen Horowitz, the New York Stock Exchange, and many others.

 One more thing worth noting is that customer funds are also FDIC insured.
 This means that each customer is entitled to up to $250,000 in remuneration in the event of a loss.

 The platform provided by Coinbase Pro is much better than the one offered at Coinbase.
 That being said, we find the charting lacking when compared to the charts provided by TradigView.
 In terms of technical indicators, only a couple of predetermined moving averages are available.
 Here is a preview:

 The order book is located on the left.
 But the more bizarre design decision to place the “ask” column on top of the “bids” is made.
 This feature may seem strange to experienced traders and professional traders.
 However, it does provide a nice graphical representation for newbies.
 The tape is located to the left, with the middle ground being taken by the chart and the open positions tab.

 When it comes to digital currencies, the asset base has been growing constantly from the initial offering of only 4 coins to 25+.

 The exchange currently supports three FIAT currencies, namely GBP, EUR, and USD.
 You can also see your trade history on this page.

 On top of that, Coinbase Pro also allows users to trade using a variety of different strategies, including: